Voluntary Disclosure and Personalized Pricing

-\paragraph{Summary:} Our analysis concludes that in a monopolistic setting, (i) the combination of voluntary disclosure and personalized pricing does not benefit consumers if evidence is simple (\Cref{Proposition-Certification}), but (ii) generates an ex interim Pareto improvement if evidence is rich (\Cref{Proposition-MonopolistConsumerSegmentation}).
+Our analysis of the monopolistic setting concludes that (i) the combination of voluntary disclosure and personalized pricing does not benefit consumers if evidence is simple (\Cref{Proposition-Certification}), but (ii) it generates an interim Pareto improvement if evidence is rich (\Cref{Proposition-MonopolistConsumerSegmentation}).
 Thus, consumers' control over data benefits them when they can choose not only \emph{whether} to communicate but also \emph{what} to communicate.